RHINO is managed through a Secretariat, hosted at JSI, and by a Board made up of technical experts from around the world.

 Dr. Lippeveld has more than twenty years of experience in the design and implementation of national routine health information systems (e.g. Chad, Eritrea, Ethiopia, Ivory Coast, Morocco, Niger, Pakistan, Uganda, etc.).
 He is a member of the Technical Advisory Group of the Health Metrics Network, of the M&E Working Group of WHO/Geneva’s Department on “Making Pregnancy Safer,” and of the M&E Working Group of the Partnership for Maternal, Neonatal, and Child Health.
 Together with his colleagues and with the Unit of Country Information Systems of WHO/Geneva, he wrote and edited a book on lessons learned and best practices in routine HIS, based on various country experiences.

-He is the incorporator and former president and Chairman of the Board of the Routine Health Information Network (RHINO), an NGO advocating for integrated and decentralized routine health information systems.
+He is the incorporator and former president and Chairman of the Board of the Routine Health Information Network (RHINO).
 Dr. Lippeveld has a Medical Degree from the University of Louvain (Belgium), a Master Degree in public health from Harvard University (USA), and a diploma in tropical medicine and hygiene from the Tropical Institute of Antwerp (Belgium).
 Between 1989 and 1997, he was visiting lecturer at the Harvard School of Public Health (USA).

 Alvin B. Marcelo